Fishing in St. Augustine, Florida (photo courtesy of floridashistoriccoast.com)

 Fishing piers and bridges can be found throughout the area, from its beaches, inlets, and Intracoastal waterways on the east to the St. Johns River at the western edge.
 Proper fishing licenses are required at all of them.
 Fishing licenses can be purchased online here, or by calling 1-888-FISH-FLORIDA (347-4356).

 A great spot for visitors to enjoy fishing without a big time or money commitment is the St. Johns County Ocean Pier on St. Augustine Beach.
 Because the pier maintains a fishing license with the state, it isn't necessary to purchase a separate license when fishing here — the license is included in the fishing fees.
-Fishermen can bring their own equipment or rent a pole at the bait and tackle shop.
-Fishing fees for non-residents are $6.00/adults and free for children under six.
+Fishermen can bring their equipment or rent a pole at the bait and tackle shop.
+Fishing fees for non-residents are $6.00/adult and free for children under six.
 Call (904) 209-0326 for more information.

 Vilano Beach pier